-**Based on a single trip travel policy for a 20 year old with no pre-existing medical conditions travelling in the UK for 2 nights.
-Prices correct as at November 2020.
+**Based on Compare The Market Data for a single trip travel policy for a 20 year old with no pre-existing medical conditions travelling in UK for 2 nights.
+Prices correct as of April 2022.

 What is travel insurance?